 - Kids ages 2 and under are FREE.

 Dutch Wonderland is located at 2249 Lincoln Highway in Lancaster, Pennsylvania.
 It's generally open weekends only beginning in April, and then daily mid-June through Labor Day when weekends-only hours continue into the fall.
 The water park runs Memorial Weekend through Labor Day, weather dependent.
-Bonus: Dutch Wonderland was kind enough to offer Mommy Poppins readers a discount on tickets.
-Use code MommyPoppinsSBlog17 at checkout to receive $4 off Royalty Admission one day tickets for summer 2017 (offer expires 10/08/17).
+Purchase tickets online.

 Top photo courtesy of the park.
 All others by the author.